phelipetls/seriesbr/docs/source/demos/IBGE.rst

 Getting time series
 -------------------

-Now let's use all this information we've gathered.
+Now let's use all this information we've gathered and get the actual values with :py:func:`seriesbr.ibge.get_series`.

 The aggregate is 1419, we will use every variable so no need to filter that.